 Fine Art Shippers delivers the latest fine art news, headlines, and top stories from the incredible world of art and more in the US and worldwide!
 So let’s see what happened in the last few weeks!

 Jean-Michel Basquiat’s painting being in the center of the multi-million divorce settlement was stolen in Paris.
 According to media reports, this work estimated at $11.3 million (€10 million) was removed from a plush apartment located near the interior ministry and the Elysee presidential palace.
 However, the police didn’t find any trace of a break-in.
-It’s interesting that this Basquiat’s work titled “Wine of Babylon” (1984) was recovered hours after the theft.
+It’s interesting that Basquiat’s work titled “Wine of Babylon” (1984) was recovered hours after the theft.
 The rightful owner got the painting back after it being traced to a family member with whom she presumably had had a squabble.
 What’s more, earlier the husband had even tried to put it up for sale without the consent of his wife.
 Finally, let us just note that, since the premature death of a New York famed artist in 1988, prices for his works have been growing steadily.
 Thus, in 2013, the “Dustheads” by Jean-Michel Basquiat was sold for $48.8 million at Christie’s New York.

 Uninvited guest in an old house

 What happened to the 11 famous paintings from the Koshland House in San Francisco?
-The police have not yet found the answer to this question but have already arrested Jeremiah Kaylor discovered on the property previous Saturday.
+The police have not yet found the answer to this question but have already arrested Jeremiah Kaylor discovered on the property the previous Saturday.
 It is assumed that the paintings were stolen by this “vagabond artist” known in San Francisco.
-They say that a young man illegally settled in the abandoned house and sold chandeliers, books, expensive stereo system, and numerous paintings remained from the former owners.
-This three-storey building built in 1904 is a copy of Petit Trianon – a small palace built in Versailles in 1774 and presented to Marie Antoinette by her husband Louis XVI.
+They say that a young man illegally settled in the abandoned house and sold chandeliers, books, an expensive stereo system, and numerous paintings remained from the former owners.
+This three-story building built in 1904 is a copy of Petit Trianon – a small palace built in Versailles in 1774 and presented to Marie Antoinette by her husband Louis XVI.
 The former owner of Koshland House bought it for $22 million in 2007, but later he went bankrupt.
 The house is officially considered to be abandoned, and now is estimated at $12.5 million.
-According to the San Francisco Chronicle, Kaylor could pawn the paintings for far below their real market value.
+According to the San Francisco Chronicle, Kaylor could pawn the paintings far below their real market value.
 So the question is who owns the looted works of art worth over $300,000?

 Elizabeth Hurley scandalous selfie